-- Under the coordinated scheme the Local Authority will hold a waiting list of all those unsuccessful in their initial application until 1st August.
-The school will continue to maintain a waiting list from this date until December 31st. - Names are placed on the waiting list in the priority order set out in our admissions oversubscription criteria.
-The order of children on a waiting list does not remain static - as circumstances change a child's place on the waiting list can go up or down, for example, due to withdrawals or additional applications.
+- Under the co-ordinated scheme the Local Authority will hold a waiting list of all those unsuccessful in their initial application until 31 December.
+The school will continue to maintain a waiting list for subsequent terms. - Names are placed on the waiting list in the priority order set out in our admissions oversubscription criteria.
+The order of children on a waiting list does not remain static as circumstances change a child's place on the waiting list can go up or down, for example, due to withdrawals or additional applications.
 If you change your address while your child is on a waiting list, you must let us know.
 Having your child's name on a waiting list will not affect your right to appeal for a school place in any of the schools you have applied for.
 If a place becomes available, we will offer it to children on the waiting list in priority order.
 We do not offer places on the basis of the date on which names were placed on the list.